Clinical Informatics Fellowship

 The CI training program is 2 years long.
 CI differs from more traditional fellowship programs in that, rather than developing expertise in a specific field of medicine, trainees develop expertise in domains that are relevant across care settings.
 The curriculum is focused on developing knowledge of the health system, health information systems, and applied informatics.
 Fellows also develop leadership skills as they put their informatics work into practice.

 The UVa CI Fellowship Program consists of didactic work, rotations, and targeted experiential learning.
 Didactics include courses in biomedical informatics, clinical information systems, clinical decision support, and SQL programming.
 Fellows are trained in Epic Physician Build.

 The Core Longitudinal CI Rotation forms the “backbone” of the CI fellowship program.
 This 2-year longitudinal assignment allows the CI fellow to practice clinical informatics with mentorship and supervision appropriate to the fellows’ level of knowledge and skill, to provide educational experiences that would not be as well-suited to block rotations.
 Other rotations include Introduction to Health System Information Technology, Clinical Decision Support, Analytics and Reporting, and Telemedicine.

 Fellows are integrated into our informatics team, our HIT team, and into their medical specialty area and actively participate and learn from ongoing CI experiences including IT planning, implementation, and maintenance activities; participation in communication and decision-making through standing committees; serving as a liaison and consultant to clinicians and IT personnel; teaching medical students and clinicians about clinical informatics; assisting with IT user training, and working with our quality and safety team.

-We are accepting applications through ERAS in the summer and fall of 2021 for the July 2022 incoming fellowship class.
+We are currently accepting applications through ERAS in the fall of 2023 for the July 2024 incoming fellowship class.